xmos/lib_spdif/doc/rst/lib_spdif.rst

-In this function the ``configure_clock_src()`` is used configure a clock to run off an incoming port - see the :ref:`XMOS Programming Guide<programming_guide>` for more information.
+In this function the ``configure_clock_src()`` is used configure a clock to run off an incoming port - see the `XMOS Programming Guide <https://www.xmos.com/file/xmos-programming-guide>`_ for more information.

 The last parameter is used with the ``set_clock_fall_delay()`` function to configure an internal delay from the incoming clock signal to the internal clock's falling edge.